Creating outstanding project managers

 Access to the modules and lessons

-You access the course video lectures and readings via Voomly (the host system) which is the course host platform.
+You access the course video lectures, readings and recordings via the membership area of this website which is also the course host platform.

 Structure